MicrosoftDocs/win32/desktop-src/gdiplus/-gdiplus-CLASS-Graphics-FillRectangles-Methods.md

 ---
-Description: 'This topic lists the FillRectangles methods of the Graphics class.
-For a complete list of methods for the Graphics class, see Graphics.' ms.assetid: '705d1728-5742-4ed0-bea3-651b3ba40b40'
+Description: This topic lists the FillRectangles methods of the Graphics class.
+For a complete list of methods for the Graphics class, see Graphics. ms.assetid: 705d1728-5742-4ed0-bea3-651b3ba40b40
-title: 'Graphics.FillRectangles methods'
+title: Graphics.FillRectangles methods
+ms.date: 07/02/2019
 ---

 # Graphics.FillRectangles methods